plgd-dev/doc/content/en/quickstart/create-device.md

 ![Interfaces] (/images/quickstart/pi-configuration-interfaces.png)

-Or

-You can also enable SSH via `raspi-config` on the Pi terminal.
+Or enable SSH via `raspi-config` on the Pi terminal:
 ```
 1. Enter 'sudo raspi-config' in a terminal window
 2. Select 'Interfacing Options'